-The Ancestry shaking leaf is mightier than my brick wall.
+Ancestry shaking leaf vs. genealogy brick wall.

 Does the Nothburga Schenk in this record match the person in my tree?

 But Gottfried’s mother (and my great-great-grandmother) Nothburga Schenk remained a mystery.
-Also, there was no baptism record for Gottfried in Ladis, but there was a confirmation record.
+Also, there was no baptism record for Gottfried in Ladis.
+But there was a confirmation record.
 Here the story stops for three years.
 Until….

 Now I have a complete six-generation chart (in six European countries) at last and a complete seventh isn’t too far behind.
 Join me in the genealogy happy dance!

-*Full disclosure: I’ve never been a fan of the shaking leaves.
+*Full disclosure: I’ve never been a fan of the Ancestry shaking leaf hints.
 I’ve seen too many friends and clients use them without understanding them.
 Result: complete confusion and snarly gnarly trees full of errors.
 But now I must admit one paid off for me.